mojtaba-amiri/Elinium.Util/readme.txt

   }

   You can use this annotation in every class that implements LifecycleOwner interface (Activity, Fragment, etc.). to initialize this, you have to do BroadcastListener.initialize(this) on create event.
+## RecyclerView but easier: Add items and not more!
 - RecyclerAdapter and BaseItem which makes inserting different types of items into RecyclerView.
-For every item you should extend the BaseItem class like this: public class SampleItem extends BaseItem<BaseViewHolder> good point is you don't need to define ViewHolders. demo app has an example on how to use it and how easy it is.
+For every item you should extend the BaseItem class like this: public class SampleItem extends BaseItem<BaseViewHolder>

+ good point is you don't need to define ViewHolders. demo app has an example on how to use it and how easy it is.

+## Handling uncaught exceptions
 -  ExceptionHandler is useful to handle all exceptions that are not caught by try/catch.
-It could be used in every class that implements LifecycleOwner.
+It could be used in classes that implement LifecycleOwner.